brycewray/hugo-site/content/posts/2021/01/gems-in-rough-02.md

 ## Possessed?

 Each SSG has its own way of parsing the plain text, usually [Markdown](https://daringfireball.net/projects/markdown), that constitutes a typical static website's main content.
-The [Hugo](https://gohugo.io) SSG's default parser is [Goldmark](https://github.com/yuin/goldmark).
-While it's faster than its predecessor, [Blackfriday](https://github.com/russross/blackfriday), Goldmark currently has a bug---or, to be more specific, one of its built-in extensions has a bug---that will matter to you **if** you care about good typography.
+The [Hugo](https://gohugo.io) SSG's default parser is [goldmark](https://github.com/yuin/goldmark).
+While it's faster than its predecessor, [Blackfriday](https://github.com/russross/blackfriday), goldmark currently has a bug---or, to be more specific, one of its built-in extensions has a bug---that will matter to you **if** you care about good typography.

 The `Typographer` extension is supposed to make sure text has the proper "smart" punctuation:

 <p class="punctuationExample">Here&rsquo;s some nice-lookin&rsquo; &ldquo;punctuation.&rdquo;</p>

-However, as of this writing, the Goldmark version "shipping" with Hugo has a problem with plural possessives.
+However, as of this writing, the goldmark version "shipping" with Hugo has a problem with plural possessives.
 As I noted in an [issue I filed concerning the problem](https://github.com/yuin/goldmark/issues/180), if you include the following text in a Markdown file&nbsp;.&nbsp;.&nbsp;.

 ```md
 John's dog is named Sam.
 The Smiths' dog is named Rover.